HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 {# TODO(authors): Make sure the query link is correct, and that the gid is correct. #}
 {{ figure_markup(
-  caption="The rate of mobile resources with a hint that use the \"low\" priority.", content="16%", classes="big-number", sheets_gid="1098063134",
+  caption="The percent of mobile resources with a hint that use the \"low\" priority.", content="16%", classes="big-number", sheets_gid="1098063134",